annsilin/minesweeper/README.md

 # Minesweeper Game
-This project is a classic implementation of Minesweeper game made with HTML, CSS and vanilla Javascript.
+This project is a classic implementation of Minesweeper game made with HTML, CSS and vanilla JavaScript.
 It was created as part of a [RSSchool](https://rs.school/) FrontEnd course.

 ## Features
 - **Classic Windows Style Design**: The game replicates the look and feel of the classic Windows Minesweeper.